llIlIllIlIllIlIllIlIllIlIIlIIllIIllIllI/iaeifph/README.md

 Then open the file **```keyboardNav.js```**.
 Again, paste the line from the bottom of **```paste.js```** (in this project) at the bottom of the **```keyboardNav.js```** file and save.

 **Then just restart Chrome!**

+## Contact:

+If you wanna give me props, or just call me fat, feel free to email me @ muhshitluhrd@gmail.com